carla-simulator/carla/Docs/tuto_G_carsim_integration.md

     1. Download the plugin [here](https://www.carsim.com/users/unreal_plugin/unreal_plugin_2020_0.php).
     2. Replace the file `CarSim.Build.cs` with the file found [here](https://carla-releases.s3.eu-west-3.amazonaws.com/Backup/CarSim.Build.cs) in order to use the correct solver for Ubuntu.

-3. If you have built CARLA from source then you will need to compile the server with the `--carsim` flag.
-This step can be skipped if you are using the packaged version of CARLA.
-The packaged version has already been compiled using this flag.
+3. This step can be skipped if you are using the packaged version of CARLA.
+The packaged version has already been compiled using this flag but if you are building CARLA from source then you will need to compile the server with the `--carsim` flag.

-    To compile the server with the `--carsim` flag in the source build version of CARLA, run the following command in the root folder of CARLA:
+    If you are building CARLA from source, run the following command in the root folder to compile the server with the `--carsim` flag:

 ```sh
     make launch ARGS="--carsim"